spacecloud-io/space-learn/content/Space Cloud/basics/rest-to-graphql.md

 Remember the url we had entered for the `add` endpoint?
 It looked like this: `/add/{args.num1}/{args.num2}`.

 The `{args.num1}` and `{args.num2}` would probably make more sense now.
-It was instructing Space Cloud to **Generate the url using the arguments provided in the GraphQL query**.
-This helps you generate dynamic urls.
+It was instructing Space Cloud to **Generate the URL using the arguments provided in the GraphQL query**.
+This helps you generate dynamic URLs.

 ### Selection sets
 Now lets come to the results.
 Space Cloud expects the result of your microservices to be JSON objects.
 You can selectively pluck the fields you are interested in using the selection sets.